 The trapezius muscle (Trapz) is a large muscle consisting of four parts covering the upper back, shoulders, and neck.
 It is used in shrugging the shoulders and with overhead movements.

 When all parts of the muscle work together they have the effect of simultaneously elevating and retracting the scapula.
-The Trapezius is used most commonly to fix the scapula to allow the Deltoid to move the Humerus.
+The Trapezius is one of the shoulder girdle muscles most commonly used to fix the scapula, to allow the Deltoid to move the Humerus.